List of Nebraska Cornhuskers baseball seasons

 This is a list of Nebraska Cornhuskers baseball seasons.
 Nebraska competes as part of NCAA Division I, representing the University of Nebraska–Lincoln in the Big Ten.
-The team has completed 119 seasons and played 4,111 games.

-Nebraska has been to the NCAA Division I tournament eighteen times and advanced to three College World Series.
-The Cornhuskers have won nine regular season conference championships and five conference tournament championships across the Big Eight, Big 12, and Big Ten.
+Nebraska has been to the NCAA Division I tournament twenty times and advanced to three College World Series.
+The Cornhuskers have won eight regular season conference championships and six conference tournament championships across the Big Eight, Big 12, and Big Ten.
+The team has completed 121 seasons.